Regional accents of English: North America

-The United States does not have a concrete 'standard' accent in the same way that Britain has Received Pronunciation.
-Nonetheless, a form of speech known to linguists as General American is perceived by many Americans to be "accent-less", meaning a person who speaks in such a manner does not appear to be from anywhere in particular.
-The region of the United States that most resembles this is the central Midwest, specifically eastern Nebraska (including Omaha and Lincoln), southern and central Iowa (including Des Moines), parts of Missouri, Indiana, Ohio and western Illinois (including Peoria and the Quad Cities, but not the Chicago area).
+The United States does not have a concrete "standard" accent in the same way that Britain has Received Pronunciation.
+A form of speech known to linguists as General American is perceived by many Americans to be "accent-less", meaning a person who speaks in such a manner does not appear to be from anywhere in particular.
+The region of the United States that most resembles this is the central Midwest, specifically eastern Nebraska, including Omaha and Lincoln; southern and central Iowa, including Des Moines; and parts of Missouri, Indiana, Ohio, and western Illinois, including Peoria and the Quad Cities but not the Chicago area.

 Canada

 Three major dialect areas can be found in Canada: Western/Central Canada, the Maritimes, and Newfoundland.

 The phonology of West/Central Canadian English, also called General Canadian, is broadly similar to that of the Western US, except for the following features: